AldoSuba/docs.buf.build/docs/ci-cd/github-actions.md

       - uses: bufbuild/buf-push-action@v1
         with:
           buf_token: ${{ secrets.BUF_TOKEN }}
+          enable_draft: true
 ```

 This workflow is basically the same workflow as before, with an additional step to push to the BSR when a push is made to the `main` branch of your repository.
 The `buf-push` action only pushes to the BSR if contents have actually changed, it otherwise succeeds silently.
+When `enable_draft` is set to `true`, `buf-push` action will push the BSR commit as a draft if the branch that triggering the workflow is not `main`.

 When comparing against the same branch we also set `ref=HEAD~1` to compare against the previous commit on that branch.